 Wal-itin Side Effects

-Note: This page contains side effects data for the generic drug loratadine.
-It is possible that some of the dosage forms included below may not apply to the brand name Wal-itin.
+Note: This document contains side effect information about loratadine.
+Some dosage forms listed on this page may not apply to the brand name Wal-itin.

 For Healthcare Professionals

 Applies to loratadine: oral capsule, oral syrup, oral tablet, oral tablet chewable, oral tablet disintegrating.